Can I add new dependents to my plan after I retire?

 What happens to my benefits if I retire and I am over 65 years old and my spouse is under 65?

 You should already be enrolled in Medicare Part A thru the Social Security Administration.
-In order to continue health insurance coverage through the District you must be enrolled in both Medicare Part A and B. You will need to contact the Social Security Administration to sign up for Part B. You will then have the option of either the Supplemental Plan under The Hartford Insurance or the Medicare Advantage Plan (HUMANA) which will take the place of your Medicare Plan.
+In order to continue health insurance coverage through the District you must be enrolled in both Medicare Part A and B. You will need to contact the Social Security Administration to sign up for Part B. You will then have the Medicare Advantage Plan (HUMANA) which will take the place of your Medicare Plan.
 Your spouse may remain in the Excellus plan until they reach 65 years old.
 Your spouse will need to complete the enrollment form for Excellus and will be enrolled in an Individual Policy.
-Once they reach 65, they will need to purchase Part B and will then will be offered coverage under one of the District’s Medicare Plans.
+Once they reach 65, they will need to purchase Part B and will then will be offered coverage under the District’s Medicare Plan.
 The Personnel Office can give you the enrollment form for Part B upon request.

 What happens if I have more than one dependent on my plan once I have reached 65?